Complete Nursing Courses Online in as little as 12 Months

 The program offers a flexible curriculum for the education of professional nurses competent in meeting the current and future health needs of society.
 The curriculum prepares graduates to function as practitioners in acute and long-term care, community settings, home care, and other nontraditional settings, and also provides a foundation for leadership positions and graduate study.

-Applicants must have an Associate of Science Nursing (ASN) degree or nursing diploma from a nationally accredited (NLNAC/ACEN) program.
+Applicants must have an Associate of Science in Nursing (ASN) degree or nursing diploma from an accredited program.
 Applications may be accepted at any time of year to the IU campus closest to the student’s residence.
 The applicant must hold a current, unencumbered RN license in the state in which you are practicing and/or plan to meet your clinical requirements before taking your first nursing course, have a cumulative GPA of 2.5, comply with immunization, CPR, and other requirements, and complete a national criminal background check.